gokcedilek/gokcedilek.github.io/projects/little-wonders/littlewonders.md

 Due to the event-based nature of asynchronous communication, sometimes events between services might get processed in an incorrect order - for example, two sequential events sent from one service might get assigned to different copies of another service, causing the events to be processed in the opposite order to which they were sent.
 To solve this issue around microservices concurrency / data consistency, I used the [mongoose-update-if-current](https://www.npmjs.com/package/mongoose-update-if-current) library which implements [Optimistic Concurrency Control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) with record versioning.
 With this approach, the primary service (the emitter) that is responsible of a record increments the version number of the record anytime a change is made to it, and the secondary services (the receivers) process an event only if the version number they have for the record is one less than the version number they receive from the event, ensuring that events will get processed in the order with which they were emitted.
 Additionally, I used [SendGrid](https://sendgrid.com/) to add the functionalities of sending emails to users, and tracking their inputs to the emails.

 **Frontend:** Just like the backend-related services, the frontend of my application also runs in a Docker container.
 For the frontend, I used [Next.js](https://nextjs.org/), a React framework.
 I made use of the following functionalities of Next.js: dynamic routing on the client-side, pre-fetching data on the client-side, and server-side rendering.
-I also made use of the following React concepts - creating reusable components, higher-order components, and hooks.
+I also made use of React concepts such as hooks, and creating reusable components.

 Here's a summary of tools and technologies used in this application: